Pregnancy Diary Week 39

 Many women experience Braxton Hicks contractions, a sign that the body is getting ready for the big event.
 While they affect women differently, some describe them as period cramps or as tightening.
 If at 39 weeks pregnant the cramps become regular, they may be contractions.
 If so, they will become more intense and occur approximately every 15 minutes.

 It is common for there to be an increase in vaginal discharge.
-A mucus discharge with some blood is the jelly like plug sealing the cervix and called the “show.”
+A mucus discharge with some blood is the jelly-like plug sealing the cervix and called the “show.”

-During at each of the weekly visits you now have with a caregiver, he or she will perform an abdominal exam to check for growth and positioning of the baby.
+During each of the weekly visits you now have with a caregiver, he or she will perform an abdominal exam to check for growth and positioning of the baby.
 The caregiver may also perform an internal exam to determine if the cervix has begun the ripening process of softening, thinning out and dilating.

 While this information is useful, the caregiver cannot give an exact prediction of when the baby will enter the world.
-If you go past the due date, the caregiver will schedule fetal testing, normally using a sonogram after the 40 week mark to ensure continuing the pregnancy is safe for both the baby and the Mum.
+If you go past the due date, the caregiver will schedule fetal testing, normally using a sonogram after the 40-week mark to ensure continuing the pregnancy is safe for both the baby and the Mum.

-If you do not go into labour naturally, most practitioners induce labour between the one and two week overdue mark.
+If you do not go into labour naturally, most practitioners induce labour between the one and two-week overdue mark.
 They may induce earlier if they believe the risks associated with waiting are greater than those of delivering the baby without any further delay.

 Sweet Potatoes For Pregnancy Nutrition

 One of the greatest benefits of sweet potatoes is that they contain nearly double the amount of fibre found in other types of potatoes.
-These are the perfect starch to add to every meal given the almost seven grams of fiber that these potatoes contain.
+These are the perfect starch to add to every meal given the almost seven grams of fibre that these potatoes contain.
 This high fibre content gives them a quality known as “slow burning”.
 This means that their caloric energy can be used far more efficiently and much more slowly than caloric energy from carbohydrates with lower fibre contents.